 Addressing ethical issues related to emerging technologies and the information society.

 Developing agreed goals and time-based targets along with enhanced monitoring and reporting.

+Developing convergence between broadcasting and mobile services

+Pushing forward the transition from analogue to digital terrestrial broadcasting

 Making efforts towards developing the content industry to meet the diversity in cultural and religious aspects, and be in accordance with the WSIS target to assure on the multilingualism aspect.